lagopus/mininet-old/examples/README.md

 #### simplelagopus.py

-This example creates a simple network with lagopus switches.
+This example creates a simple network with Lagopus OpenFlow switches.

-Note: In the mininet, you should avoid performance tests for the lagopus switches, because the switches are executed in the rawsocket mode.
+Note: DO NOT use this script for performance evaluation.
+This script is only for functional test because the script runs Lagopus switches with raw-socket mode.

 #### simpleperf.py: